walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 ---
-title: How to Spend More Time on the Beach - The Magic of the Shell
+title: How to Spend More Time on the Beach - The Magic of Shell Scripting
 header:
   overlay_image: /images/introduction-to-bash-overlay.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background